Possible Neck and Back Injuries After a Car Accident

 - Weak/tired feeling in muscles

 - Trouble breathing, standing, or walking

 - Heaviness in the neck or difficulty rotating head from side to side

 - Numbness, tingling, or burning sensation in any part of your body

 - Headaches up to a few days after an accident

-- Swelling, bruising or tenderness
+- Swelling, bruising, or tenderness

 - Pain and pinching sensation in your neck or back

 The best way to stay safe following an accident is to seek medical treatment at a hospital as soon as you can.
-Even if you don’t feel any major issues, you want to make sure that there are no underlying internal injuries that will be catastrophic to your health.
+Even if you do not feel any major issues, you want to make sure there are no underlying internal injuries that will be catastrophic to your health.